Melanie Jans

-Melanie Jans (born July 3, 1973) is a Canadian professional female squash player who represented Canada during her career.
+Melanie Jans (born July 3, 1973) is a Canadian former professional squash player who represented Canada.
 She reached a career-high world ranking of World No. 25 in March 1999 after having joined the Women's International Squash Players Association in 1991.

 After retiring from professional sport, JANS joined Club Meadowvale in Mississauga as the Club Pro.
 Since January 2018 Melanie has been the Oakville Club squash professional.